cyamauch/NoctSalamanderGrandPiano/src/README.txt

   "Salamander Grand Piano" Web site https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html

-In order to ensure a high level of homogeneity and continuity of each sound source, all of Salamander Grand's basic WAV sound sources were remastered.
+In order to ensure a high level of homogeneity/continuity of each sound source, all of Salamander Grand's basic WAV sound sources were remastered.
 Instead of modifying the SFZ file, we applied a carefully configured filter per note to each of the 480 WAV files.